Guide · AI Detection

 Speed change (90–110%)Minor — similar to time stretch

-1. Inaudible high-frequency injection — Precisely tuned signals at 19.5 kHz and 19.7 kHz that interact with the codec artefact region without being audible on standard playback systems.
+1. Inaudible ultrasonic layer — Tuned signals above the audible range that interact with codec-artefact regions without being audible on standard playback systems.

-3. Clean mastering on top — The Anti-AI transform is applied before the final mastering stage (EQ, compression, limiting), so the output is both detection-resistant and commercially loud.
+3. Clean mastering on top — Genre-aware EQ, compression and limiting applied after the specialised stage, so the output is both well-mastered and detection-resistant.

 #The Limits of Anti-AI Processing